Sedimentation Dynamics of Bodies with Two Planes of Symmetry

-The complex and poetic dance of falling autumn leaves is a high Reynolds number phenomenon, which depends crucially on vortex shedding, a feature absent in Stokes flow \cite{field1997chaotic, zhong2011experimental, auguste2013falling}.
-One would therefore expect settling at zero Reynolds number to be uneventful, especially if the body has a high degree of symmetry in its shape.
-In fact, in steady Stokes flow, the linear and angular motion of a body with three planes of symmetry, like a sphere or an ellipsoid, are completely decoupled, and in absence of an external torque it can only display linear motion at constant velocity \cite{happel2012low,kim2013microhydrodynamics,witten2020review}.
-Bodies with fewer symmetries, however, can couple their translation and rotation dynamics, opening up richer possibilities.
-One of the consequences of this coupling is the chiral sedimenting trajectories observed for chiral body shapes, such as helices and Kelvin's isotropic helicoid. \cite{palusa2018sedimentation,krapf2009chiral, collins2021lord}.
+The complex and poetic dance of falling autumn leaves is a high Reynolds number phenomenon, which depends crucially on vortex shedding \cite{field1997chaotic, zhong2011experimental, auguste2013falling}, a feature absent in Stokes flow.
+One would therefore expect settling at zero Reynolds number to be uneventful, especially for a body shape of high symmetry.
+In fact, in steady Stokes flow, the linear and angular motion of bodies with three planes of symmetry, like ellipsoids, are completely decoupled, and without external torque can only display linear motion \cite{happel2012low,kim2013microhydrodynamics,witten2020review, guazzelli2011physical, graham2018microhydrodynamics}.
+But particles can have complex shapes with fewer symmetries, and understanding their sedimentation is crucial in diverse contexts, from marine snow sequestering atmospheric carbon to ice crystals in clouds and industrial powder production, like milk powder.
+Unlike ellipsoids, bodies with fewer symmetries can couple translation and rotation, opening up richer possibilities, e.g., chiral sedimenting trajectories of chiral objects like helices and Kelvin's isotropic helicoid \cite{PhysRevFluids.3.124301,krapf2009chiral, collins2021lord}.
+The pioneering work of Brenner \cite{brenner1964stokes} examined the different possible terminal sedimentation behaviours allowed for various body symmetries.
+However, there are bodies which do not attain a steady terminal state.
+Recent work on sedimentation of a U-shaped disk \cite{miara2024dynamics} shows that achiral bodies can display quasi-periodic dynamics with chiral trajectories, and provides theory for the pitch and roll dynamics.
+This study also argues that the most complicated motion an arbitrary body can perform is quasi-periodic, and not chaotic.
+We present a general theory for the sedimentation of any body with two planes of symmetry, henceforth called \textit{di-bilaterals}, and find three kinds of dynamics, the most interesting being quasi-periodic.
+The body shape allows for apriori classification in sedimentation behaviour.
+Our choice of dynamical variables brings out a new conserved quantity which restricts the dynamics of di-bilaterals.
+We explain the quasi-periodicity using Floquet theory.

-Apart from complexity in body shape, another way of coupling rotation and translation in a body is through hydrodynamic interactions with other bodies \cite{happel2012low, kim2013microhydrodynamics, guazzelli2011physical, graham2018microhydrodynamics}.
-For example, two spheroids have been shown \cite{chajwa2019kepler} to display periodic sedimentation in direct analogy with Kepler's orbit.

-A coupling between translation and rotation is not the only way to obtain non-trivial Stokesian dynamics, even in a single body.
-An externally imposed background flow such as shear can achieve this.
-The angular velocity provided by simple shear can cause an ellipsoid, despite its high symmetry, and also a body with two planes of symmetry, to go into chaotic orbits \cite{yarin1997chaotic,thorp2019motion}.